 Health care providers recommend that if you drink alcohol, drink only light to moderate amounts:

-For men, limit alcohol to 1 to 2 drinks a day.
+For men, limit alcohol to one to two drinks a day.

-For women, limit alcohol to 1 drink a day.
+For women, limit alcohol to one drink a day.

 One drink is defined as:

 12 ounces of beer